cssigniter/gutenbee/readme.txt

 **Blocks:**

 * **Accordion**: Organize your content into accordion elements.
 All the content including titles can be edited directly in the WordPress editor and you can choose any color combination from the block’s settings.
+* **Buttons**: Actionable content needs clickable buttons.
+Add one or more buttons, tweak their colors, borders and alignment and you're all set!
 * **Countdown**: Have an upcoming event?
 Pick a date directly inside the editor screen, choose your layout, colors, and typography and you’re ready!
 * **CountUp**: Maybe not every block counts, but this one does!
 Pick a starting and ending number, add a suffix or prefix, style it and you’re done!
 * **Divider**: Provide thematic content spacing with a fancy divider, edit its style, colors, and margins.